DaruZero/cloudflare-dns-auto-updater-go/README.md

 What if I tell you that it can be automated?
 With this simple application you just have to spin a Docker container and not worry about your IP changing anymore.

-It will continuosly run and fetch your public IP at a given interval, detecting if it changes and sending a request to the CloudFlare API to update you records.
+It will continuously run and fetch your public IP at a given interval, detecting if it changes and sending a request to the CloudFlare API to update you records.
 You can even choose to be notified by email when that happens.

 This is based on the [daruzero/cloudflare-dns-auto-updater](https://github.com/DaruZero/cloudflare-dns-auto-updater) python script, but it has been rewritten in Go.